 This post may contain affiliate links.
 Please read my disclosure.

-This creamy garlic mashed cauliflower is a great healthier alternative to mashed potatoes and will have you questioning why you didn't try it sooner.
+Indulge in the velvety goodness of garlic mashed cauliflower, a delicious and healthy alternative to traditional mashed potatoes.
 It's the perfect side dish for a variety of meals and is a subtle way to increase the amount of vegetables you consume.

 Who loves mashed potatoes?
 I mean pretty much everyone right?
 It's one of those side dishes for me that while I love, I just don't have often besides around the holidays.